reportportal/kubernetes/reportportal/README.md

 #### 11. Start work with ReportPortal

-Open the http://<LoadBalancer's EXTERNAL-IP address> page in your browser.
-Defalut login and password are:
+Open http://<LoadBalancer's EXTERNAL-IP address> (or domain if you set earlier) in your browser.
+Default login and password are:

 ```
 default